Malola2015/planningCourse/assignments/pathplanning/PRA1.md

 1. Modify the [Cooperation](https://github.com/Malola2015/planningCourse/blob/master/assignments/Cooperation.md) domain to consider the coordinates as objects of the type Point.
 For example, X=6 Y=10 will be represented as the object P0610.
 Now, you can delete all the obstacles since the path will be now delegated to the path-planner algorithm, freeing the PDDL planner from it.

 2. Run the new domain (if you have modelled it in a different way) and save the solution into a file called ```planning.txt```.
 This file will be the input to the simulator that will call the path-planning algorithm.
+This file is located in ```../res/``` folder.

 3. Find the code provided in the following link in the simulator:

    https://gist.github.com/R012/244f4e97416adcb8f8716caf28d19f2e

    That code reads the PDDL output, and each time there is a ```move``` action with a coordinate, it calls the path-planning algorithm with the destination given by the action.

-4. Change the heuristics and the algorithms.
+4. Change the heuristics and the algorithms in the appropiate function.

+5. Run the Planning domain scenario.

 ### What else?